mattheww/gomill/gomill_docs/sgf.rst

    Returns the nearest node defining the property whose *PropIdent* is *identifier*.

-   Searches in the same way as :meth:`~Tree_node.find_property`, but returns the node rather than the property value.
+   Searches in the same way as :meth:`find_property`, but returns the node rather than the property value.
 Returns ``None`` if no node defining the property is found.

 .. rubric:: Convenience methods for properties